MOZGIII/port-map-operator/README.md

 or `master` is not recommended).

 If you have issues with PCP server autodiscovery, you can specify the address manually.
-Typical value would be the address of your router with port `5351` (standard PCP server port), or `5350`.
+A typical value would be the address of your router with port `5351` (standard PCP server port), or `5350`.
 To configure the address, add the argument in the form of `--pcp-server=192.168.1.1:5351` to the container command.